ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 ### Response Error

-All of `MyError`'s variants are only used for internal logging.
-For actual error responses, only the `Response` variant is used. `Response` holds a custom `ResponseError` type:
+All of `MyError`'s variants are only used for internal logging, except the `Response` variant. `Response` holds a custom `ResponseError` type that is used to return errors to the client:

 ```rust
 #[derive(Debug)]